Nadège Vanhée’s Return to the Equestrian Logic of Objects

 source: Vogue Runway

-An adjustable slim leather strap allows the bag to be worn on the shoulder, though on the runway many models carried it by hand.
+An adjustable slim leather strap allows the bag to be worn on the shoulder, though many models on the runway carried it by hand.

 – Flap Shoulder Bag